Smart Optimistic Rollups#

 The behavior of the rollup node is deterministic and fully specified by a reference implementation of the PVM embedded in the protocol.
 Notice that the PVM implementation is meant for verification, not performance: for this reason, a rollup node does not normally run a PVM to process inputs but a fast execution engine (e.g., based on the Wasmer runtime for the WASM PVM in the case of the rollup node distributed with Octez).
 This fast execution engine implements the exact same semantics as the PVM.
 The PVM is only ever used by the rollup node when it needs to produce a proof during the last step of the refutation mechanism.

-Starting from the rollup origination level, levels are partitioned into commitment periods of 60 consecutive blocks.
+Starting from the rollup origination level, levels are partitioned into commitment periods of a number of consecutive blocks corresponding to about 15 minutes (currently 90 blocks).

 A commitment claims that the interpretation of all inbox messages published during a given commitment period, and applied on the state of a parent commitment, led to a given new state by performing a given number of execution steps of the PVM.
 Execution steps are called ticks in Smart Rollups terminology.